 Some of our work involves the 'indirect' collection of personal information – that is, where personal information is collected or received about you, but from someone else or from some other source.
 For example:

-- If a consumer complaint is made about you, we record this information on a database, or
+- If a consumer complaint is made about you, we record this information on a database.

-- If a consumer enquiry is received, we may record the terms of the enquiry and related details, or
+- If a consumer enquiry is received, we may record the terms of the enquiry and related details.

-- from other State or Federal agencies such as WorkSafe or Victoria Police when we are investigating breaches of the Building Act 1993.
+- We may receive information from other State or Federal agencies such as WorkSafe or Victoria Police when we are investigating breaches of the Building Act 1993.

 Some of our work requires us to collect sensitive personal information.
 The most common example is when we ask Victoria Police for a criminal record check to assess an application for registration or for prosecution.
 When taking prosecution action we do not need your permission to do this.